Система Orphus

 What's included in the price:

-• accommodation on the ship in a cabin of the selected category
+• accommodation in a cabin of chosen category

-• three meals a day on the board
+• three meals a day on board, with tea and coffee available 24/7

-• all excursions and landings according to the program
+• all landings by boat and excursions listed in the program

-• services of the experienced expedition leader and experts on the region
+• services of an expedition leader and guide

 Extra charge:

-• air tickets to Yuzhno-Sakhalinsk and from Petropavlovsk-Kamchatsky (from 27 500 rubles/person round trip)
+• airfare to Yuzhno-Sakhalinsk and from Petropavlovsk-Kamchatsky (or vice versa)

 • tips for the crew